openmedlab/MIS-FM/README.md

 > torch==1.10.2
 > PyMIC

-To use [PyMIC](https://github.com/HiLab-git/PyMIC), please download the latest code in the master branch, and add the path of pymic source code to `PYTHONPATH` environmental variable.
+To use [PyMIC](https://github.com/HiLab-git/PyMIC), please download the latest code in the master branch, and add the path of PyMIC source code to `PYTHONPATH` environmental variable.
 See `bash.sh` for example.

 **Demo data**
-In this demo, we show using PCT-Net for left atrial segmentation.
+In this demo, we show the use of PCT-Net for left atrial segmentation.
 The dataset can be downloaded from [PYMIC_data](https://drive.google.com/file/d/1eZakSEBr_zfIHFTAc96OFJix8cUBf-KR/view?usp=sharing).

 The dataset, network and training/testing settings can be found in configuration files: `demo/pctnet_scratch.cfg` and `demo/pctnet_pretrain.cfg` for training from scratch and using the pretrained weights, respectively.

-After downloading the data, edit the value of `root_dir` in the configuration files, and make sure the path to the images are correct.
+After downloading the data, edit the value of `root_dir` in the configuration files, and make sure the path to the images is correct.

 **Training**
 ```bash